 He will provide the peace to begin the process.

 He will provide the peace to wait until the time is right.

-He will provide the peace when he calls you to another form of orphan care.
+He will provide the peace to serve kids another way than through adoption.

 How is God calling you to respond to the fatherless?